 The rest of the fruit may feel firm still but the pluot should be ready to eat.
 You may see a bit of wrinkling on top.
 The fruit is still good as long as it appear firm around most of the fruit.

-You can take color ques from the fruit as well.
+You can take clues from the color of the fruit as well.
 Pluots that have a rich color tend to be more ripe.
 Color only shouldn't be the determination, but it helps.
 When I buy yellow skinned pluot varieties, they tend to turn more golden color as they ripen.

 If the pluot gets really soft, it feels more like water balloon, than it's overripe.
 It will be sweet and juicy but hard to eat without making a huge mess.
 And the texture will be really soft that it will explode like a balloon in your mouth.
 They are still edible at this point and maybe some like them when they are this soft.
 I don't like eating them out of hand at this point however they could still be used in desserts or just drip that juice over some vanilla bean ice cream.